- International lifeguards

 For an international lifeguard to work for the ALS in Australia, they will need to have recently worked for a lifesaving organisation within their own country.
 There must also be an official exchange agreement in place between that country and the ALS state for which they would like to work for.

 Note: Exchange agreements between international organisations can only be established with individual state offices of the ALS, and not for the whole country.
-Example: ALS (Western Australia) has an exchange agreement with the RNLI (UK).

 To enquire about international lifeguard exchanges please contact the ALS state office of your choice, click here.